wbaizer/ought-copy/README.md

     - Deep neural nets as expressive function approximators
 2. But they haven't been connected yet in a productive workflow:
     - It's difficult to get data in and out of prediction platforms
-    - Submitting and monitoring questions to these platforms takes a long time
+    - Submitting questions to these platforms takes a long time
-    - The questions on prediction platforms mostly aren't connected to decisions
+    - The questions on prediction platforms aren't connected to decisions, or even to other questions on the same platform
     - Human judgments don't scale
     - Models often can't take into account all relevant considerations
     - Workflows aren't made explicit so they can't be automated